MarkusReynolds1989/FunctionalProgrammingInFSharp/README.md

 # FunctionalProgrammingInFSharp
-Repo for an upcoming O'Reilly course
+Repo for an upcoming Pearson published course.